A

 programmes which involve some redistribution of wealth.

-receive unearned incomes - to sit around and do nothing and
+to receive unearned incomes - to sit around and do nothing

-also pay the unemployed - on condition they don't work at all!
+and also pay the unemployed - on condition they don't work

+at all!
 What will be different?
-People with no children
+People with

-pay taxes so that other people's children can be educated,
+no children pay taxes so that other people's children can

-people who are well pay for those who are sick to receive
+be educated, people who are well pay for those who are sick

-treatment, people who do not favour the buying and using of
+to receive treatment, people who do not favour the buying

-weapons have to pay for them and people who prefer trains have
+and using of weapons have to pay for them and people who

 Those who, through

-others, who may make little or no labour contribution to the
+support others, who may make little or no labour contribution

 may believe such redistribution for these causes to be unfair.

-the time and mainly in a fair way because the community determines
+all the time and mainly in a fair way because the community

-certain social priorities which have to be balanced against
+determines certain social priorities which have to be balanced

-an individual's wish to preserve and accumulate personal wealth.
+against an individual's wish to preserve and accumulate

 QUESTION 11.
 If you are handing out money, why shouldn't someone work